 - Take a kayak tour of the mangrove tunnels at South Lido Park.
 The tours aren’t cheap, but they are suitable for all ages and skill levels, last 2.5 hours, and there’s a good chance of seeing dolphins and manatees, especially in the warmer months.

 - Or, if you haven’t gotten your sea legs yet, and free fits your budget a little better, hike the trails and boardwalks at South Lido Nature Park.
 One of the highlights is the view of the water and the Sarasota skyline from the end of the boardwalk.
 You’ll also get to see the mangroves up close, as well as trees in pairs, one growing around the other (my family calls them “love trees”).

-- Embarrass your kids by reenacting the scene depicted by “Unconditional Surrender”, a 26-foot statue of a sailor kissing a nurse on V-J Day, based on Alfred Eisenstaedt's famous photograph (at the marina on US 41).
+- Embarrass your kids by reenacting the scene depicted by “Unconditional Surrender”, a 26-foot statue of a sailor kissing a nurse on V-J Day, based on Alfred Eisenstaedt's famous photograph.

 - Ride the SCAT Longboat Key Trolley along Longboat Key for a cheap thrill and a break for tired little feet.

 - Munch, lunch, and watch the buskers from a prime table at one of the restaurants on St. Armand’s Circle.
 Your visit to St. Armand’s isn’t complete without doing some window shopping, enjoying a cold treat from one of the ice cream shops, and picking up a slice – or two, or three – of fudge from Kilwin’s to take home as a sweet reminder of your vacation.

 - After a leisurely lunch on St. Armand’s Circle, take a walk to North Lido Beach and dig your toes into the powdery soft sand.